Johnson Robinson Ellwood, clog dancer (1899-1977)

 Although Johnson entered for the 1935 Northumberland and Durham Championship in Stanley, for some reason he did not actually dance, and in fact we have no record of him having taken part in any competitive dancing until he entered the revived Northumberland and Durham Championship in 1949.
 This was organised by the English Folk Dance and Song Society as part of their Festival at Hexham, Northumberland.
 Jonhson entered a number of his pupils for the Junior Competition and he and his daughter, Mary Jamieson entered the Championship.
 Johnson was beaten into 2nd place by a rival teacher, Tiny Allison of Stanley, Co Durham, whose star pupil, Jackie Toaduff, won the Junior Competition.The rancour caused by this was still felt by the participants into the 1980s!
 He did however win the championship at Hexham in 1950.

 By this date Johnson was running a number of evening dancing classes in many parts of Tyneside, his pupils being mainly children.
 At first he would pass on the really promising dancers to his father for further lessons.

-Johnson taught countless pupils, at one time running classes almost every night of the week in locations all over the Tyneside area.
+Johnson taught countless pupils, including his daughter and grand-daughter, at one time running classes almost every night of the week in locations all over the Tyneside area.
 He continued teaching and running classes until 1963 or 1964.
 After this date he taught a number of individuals to dance although suffering from a serious ankle injury.